 Joe is a CPA is an auditor at a Big Four accounting firm.
 Unfortunately, the long hours and tedious work have made Joe miserable.

 The good news for Joe is that he’s earning a fairly sizable paycheck.
 The bad news is, Joe has some massive ongoing expenses and household bills.
 While Joe doesn’t spend more than he makes, he and his family are living paycheck-to-paycheck.

-- An expensive car lease?
+- An expensive car loan or lease?
 Check.

-- Huge mortgage payment?
+- Huge housing payment?
 Yup.

 If there is a way to lock in a high monthly payment for a long stretch of time, Joe has jumped on it.
 Unfortunately, Joe barely knows he’s doing anything wrong.

 Common financial wisdom tells us to avoid spending more than we make or “living above our means.”
 While that’s good advice that will keep us out of debt, it won’t necessarily allow us to rise above our expenses.